Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Discussion

+Unlike the more studied 4$d$ and 5$d$ trimer-based materials~\cite{Nguyen2018, Nguyen2019_2, Thakur2020}, our results on \BXMO suggest an unconventional character---a partial molecular orbital state.
+Figure~\ref{DFT_wavefunctions} visualizes the wave functions of the partial molecular orbital state at $\Gamma$ point of \BTMO [Fig.~\ref{DFT_dos_band}(b)], demonstrating the absence of the $e_{g}$ electron in the central Mn ion.
+Also, it confirms that the electrons are not delocalized across the trimers via Ta/Nb $d$ orbitals.
+It is microscopically because the Ta/Nb orbitals are located at much higher energies, which makes the overlap ineffective [Fig.~\ref{DFT_dos_band}(b)].

+The crucial difference for the different electronic structures of the 3$d$ and 4$d$/5$d$ compounds comes from the distinct hierarchy of the microscopic energy scales.
+In the 3$d$ case for \BXMOshort, the Coulomb interaction ($U$) is dominant.
+It is stronger than the intersite hybridization energy within the Mn trimer and the exchange splitting (Hund’s coupling) [Fig.~\ref{DFT_dos_band}(b)], which stabilizes the dominant local moment.
+This is a strongly localized scheme.
+The signs of $p$-orbital lobes surrounding the central Mn (in the overlap of ligand $p$ orbitals) are inversion antisymmetric for all four partial molecular orbital wave functions, effectively canceling inversion-symmetric $d$-orbital components at the central Mn ion.
+On the other hand, in the 4$d$/5$d$ counterparts \BNMeO, the intersite hybridization energy is dominant, stabilizing the molecular orbital state~\cite{Nguyen2018}.

-In contrast to the more studied 4$d$ and 5$d$ trimer-based materials~\cite{Nguyen2018, Nguyen2019_2, Thakur2020}, our results on \BXMO suggest an unconventional character, a partial molecular orbital state.
-This could be related to the interplay between the (reduced) spin-orbit and the (increased) Hund's coupling in 3$d$ transition metal ions in the trimer-based structural motif.
-This noteworthy difference in their natures of MO states implies a further research opportunity to examine the crossover between atomic and molecular descriptions of magnetism by mixing 3$d$ ions with heavier 4$d$ or $5$d ions; in particular, \BNRO~\cite{Nguyen2018} and \BNIO~\cite{Nguyen2019_2} can be synthesized.
-We note that the electronic structure and magnetism of \BXMOshort resemble those of the metallic double exchange in La$_{x}$Sr$_{1-x}$MnO$_{3}$~\cite{Park1998, Majumdar2014}, indicate that a possible ferromagnetic metal phase in \BXMOshort via an external magnetic field or pressure may lead to interesting magnetic metallic phases, which can be potentially useful in spintronics and magnetic devices.
+This noteworthy difference in their natures of MO states implies a further research opportunity to examine the crossover between atomic and molecular descriptions of magnetism by mixing 3$d$ ions with heavier 4$d$ or 5$d$ ions; in particular, \BNRO~\cite{Nguyen2018} and \BNIO~\cite{Nguyen2019_2} can be synthesized.
+We note that the electronic structure and magnetism of \BXMOshort resemble those of the metallic double exchange in La$_{x}$Sr$_{1-x}$MnO$_{3}$~\cite{Park1998, Majumdar2014}, indicating that a possible ferromagnetic metal phase in \BXMOshort might be realized via an external magnetic field, pressure, or doping, which can be potentially useful in spintronics and magnetic devices.

-In this paper, we propose the partial molecular orbital state, in which two-end Mn ions of the trimer share one electron.
-Interestingly, this is similar to a 4$d$ trimer \BRO, where the magnetic moment is absent in the middle Ru ion~\cite{Klein2011}.
-It is theoretically understood by the molecular orbital formation in the Ru trimer and the charge disproportionation~\cite{Streltsov2012}, which leads to the metal-insulator transition~\cite{Klein2011}.
-Thus, the insulator-metal transition might also be realized in the 3$d$ Mn trimer via doping.
-Indeed, our DFT calculations find a more metallic property in \BTMO than \BNMO (see the AF2 panel of Fig.~\ref{DFT_AF12}(c)).
-By substitution or doping, it might be possible to realize the nontrivial metal-insulator transition in the trimer-based compound family.